Gizmodiat/AMANDE/README.md

 # **Don't forget to cite:**

-_**Please cite the following paper**_
+_**Please cite all or a part of the following paper depending on exposure data used**_

-Machiela and Chanock.
+**LDlink:** Machiela and Chanock.
 LDlink: a web-based application for exploring population-specific haplotype structure and linking correlated alleles of possible functional variants. _Bioinformatics_, 2015.

+**MendelianRandomization:** Yavorska and Burgess.
+MendelianRandomization: an R package for performing Mendelian randomization analyses using summarized data. _Int J Epidemiol_, 2017.

+**MR-PRESSO:** Verbanck et al. Detection of widespread horizontal pleiotropy in causal relationships inferred from Mendelian randomization between complex traits and diseases. _Nat Genet_, 2018.